discordjs/guide/guide/sapphire/first-command.md

 - `aliases` are other ways users can call the command.
 You can have as many as you want!
 - `description` is the help text displayed when somebody uses a help command.

-There are many more properties you can use, but their sections will explain those.
+There are many more properties you can use.
+The upcoming sections will explain those.

 ## Creating your run method